China not emerging as lifeline for sanction-slammed Russian economy

 Ma Xue, an analyst at China Institutes of Contemporary International Relations (CICIR), wrote Tuesday that the sanctions “provided Russia with an opportunity for cooperation with third parties and to find substitute markets to thereby evade or reduce the strength of sanctions.”

 But China has not rushed to help Russia soften the blow.
-Chinese officials and commentators have urged caution at drawing American ire and instead suggested China focus on building up its resilience against similar measures that could target the country in future rather than helping Russia now.
+Chinese officials and commentators have urged caution at drawing American ire and instead suggested China focus on building up its resilience against similar measures that could target the country in the future rather than helping Russia now.

 U.S. targets major Russian banks and tech sector with sweeping sanctions and export controls following Ukraine invasion